Lucirio Garrido

-Lucirio Garrido is a Venezuelan former track and field athlete who competed in the 3000 metres steeplechase and the 5000 metres.
+Lucirio Garrido (born 2 March 1947) is a Venezuelan former track and field athlete who competed in the 3000 metres steeplechase and the 5000 metres.
 He is the first of a dynasty of Venezuelan international athletes, including his son, Lucirio Garrido Jr. and his grandson Lucirio Antonio Garrido.

 Competing from 1970 to the early 1980s, he was a three-time medallist at both the South American Championships in Athletics and the Central American and Caribbean Games, and a six-time medallist at the Central American and Caribbean Championships in Athletics.
 He won medals at three editions of the Bolivarian Games, finishing with a steeplechase gold at the 1981 Games.